jia1/jia1.github.io/content/posts/quick-go-1.md

 // Backtick strings are useable
 ```

-I am also reading about design patterns in the context of JavaScript and jQuery.
+I'm also reading about design patterns in the context of JavaScript and jQuery.
 There's so much to read, and I'm so glad I purchased this ebook reader.
 I can finally avoid the glare I've been getting from my usual screens!